FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step04_hardhat/step03_hardhat_deployment/README.md

 ### Deployment
-You can deploy your contract on any network with the follwing command, we will deploy our previous contract and it has a balance by default
+You can deploy your contract on any network with the follwing command, we will deploy our previous contract and it has a balance by default.
+We will write a script in the scripts folder, the process is almost the same as a test

 - `npx hardhat run <filePath> --network <network-name-fromconfigfile>`